-(6) The Local Public Health Authorities shall subject to the prevailing health conditions of the people in the local area, implement the policies and guidelines formulated by the Government in the prevention and control of non-communicable diseases.
-The Local Public Health Authorities shall also ensure that the environment is created to nurture healthy habits and to sustain physical environment for such life styles by the people of the local area.

-(7) The Local Public Health Authorities shall encourage prevention and control of non-communicable diseases through primary prevention, secondary prevention and tertiary prevention as detailed in sub-section (8).

-(8) Primary prevention include preventive and promotive measures, such as control of indoor and outdoor air pollution, promotion of physical activity and recreation, creation of space for routine physical activity, promotion of healthy cooking practices, promotion of local organic farming practices, on healthy food, and awareness creation of general population - community based, workplace based and educational institution based interventions to modify individual, community and group behavior through mass media.
+- (6) The Local Public Health Authorities shall, subject to the prevailing health conditions of the people in the local area, implement the policies and guidelines formulated by the Government in the prevention and control of non-communicable diseases.
+The Local Public Health Authorities shall also ensure that the environment is created to nurture healthy habits and to sustain physical environment for such life styles by the people of the local area. - (7) The Local Public Health Authorities shall encourage prevention and control of non-communicable diseases through primary prevention, secondary prevention and tertiary prevention as detailed in sub-section (8). - (8) Primary prevention include preventive and promotive measures, such as control of indoor and outdoor air pollution, promotion of physical activity and recreation, creation of space for routine physical activity, promotion of healthy cooking practices, promotion of local organic farming practices for healthy food and awareness creation of general population-community based, workplace based and educational institution based interventions to modify individual, community and group behaviour through mass media.
 Secondary prevention includes curative measures such as early diagnosis and treatment of diagnosed cases, continuous supply of good quality drugs at affordable prices, or free of cost to the poor and unaffordable, laboratory facilities, and regular periodic check-ups to prevent complications.
-Tertiary prevention includes rehabilitative measures such as providing palliative care, occupation and or financial assistance.

-(9) The Local Public Health Authorities shall also encourage the following namely:---

-(i) High-risk screening, that is, assessing and managing cardiovascular risk in persons with risk factors who have not yet developed clinically manifest cardiovascular disease (primary prevention);
+Tertiary prevention includes rehabilitative measures such as providing palliative care, occupation and/or financial assistance. - (9) The local Public Health Authorities shall also encourage the following, namely:- - (i) high-risk screening, that is, assessing and managing cardiovascular risk in persons with risk factors who have not yet developed clinically manifest cardiovascular disease (primary prevention);

-(ii) Prevention of cardiovascular disease in persons with cardiovascular risk factors, through dietary modifications, physical activities, weight control, smoking and alcohol cessation campaigns, and pharmacotherapy;

-(iii) Management of persons with established peripheral vascular disease (secondary prevention);

-(iv) Intensive life style advice for dietary modification, pharmacotherapy and alcohol and smoking cessation;

-(v) Training of healthcare workers for easy identification of high risk subjects and early diagnosis and referral of such persons;

-(vi) Strengthening of information, education and communication activities;

-(vii) Diet control such as increased intake of leafy vegetables and fresh fruits, less consumption of salt, avoidance of preparations which are rich in salt like pickles, chutneys, sauces, ketchups, chips, salted biscuits, cheese, salted butter, dried salted fish etc, restriction of all forms of refined carbohydrates, preference of steamed and boiled food to fried food, intake of fresh juice, tender coconut instead of carbonated drinks, avoidance of fast/junk food and aerated drinks, usage of oils like groundnut oil, soya bean oil, mustard oil, sun flower oil, coconut oil etc. instead of harmful oils, moderate usage of ghee, butter etc. and less consumption of fried fish, fried meat and red meat;

-(viii) Physical activities such as regular exercise for fitness, weight control or weight loss, and outdoor activities like cycling, gardening etc.; and

-(ix) Practice of yoga.

-(10) The Local Self Government Institutions shall ear mark a portion of the health budget based on the prevalence and risk of non-communicable disease in the local area for planning and implementing programmes as per sub-sections (6), (7), (8) and (9).

-(11) The Local Public Health Authorities shall encourage making available healthy food viz. food items with significant nutrients, low in saturated fat, added sugars and low sodium content, without added colours, flavours or added preservatives as a preference item for people with or suspected or prone to non-communicable diseases.
+- (ii) prevention of cardiovascular disease in persons with cardiovascular risk factors, through dietary modifications, physical activities, weight control, smoking and alcohol cessation campaigns, and pharmacotherapy; - (iii) management of persons with established peripheral vascular disease (secondary prevention); - (iv) intensive life style advice for dietary modification, pharmacotherapy and alcohol and smoking cessation; - (v) training of healthcare workers for easy identification of high risk subjects and early diagnosis and referral of such persons; - (vi) strengthening of information, education and communication activities; - (vii) diet control such as increased intake of leafy vegetables and fresh fruits, less consumption of salt, avoidance of preparations which are rich in salt like pickles, chutneys, sauces, ketchups, chips, salted biscuits, cheese, salted butter, dried salted fish etc., restriction of all forms of refined carbohydrates, preference of steamed and boiled food to fried food, intake of fresh juice, tender coconut instead of carbonated drinks, avoidance of fast/junk food and aerated drinks, usage of oils like groundnut oil, soya bean oil, mustard oil, sun flower oil, coconut oil etc., instead of harmful oils, moderate usage of ghee, butter etc., and less consumption of fried fish, fried meat and red meat; - (viii) physical activities such as regular exercise for fitness, weight control or weight loss and outdoor activities like cycling gardening etc.; and - (ix) practice of yoga. - (10) The Local Self Government Institutions shall earmark a portion of the health budget based on the prevalence and risk of non-communicable disease in the local area for planning and implementing programmes as per sub-sections (6), (7), (8) and (9). - (11) The Local Public Health Authorities shall encourage making available healthy food viz. food items with significant nutrients, low in saturated fat, added sugars and low sodium content, without added colours, flavours or added preservatives as a preference item for people with or suspected or prone to non-communicable diseases.